AlliGrass/typescript-dice-rpg/README.md

 - A location section of the page which can change depending on user input with relevent information relating to the location.
 - Action buttons coincidentally change with the location.
 Able to dynamically enable certain buttons.
 (Minor yet noticable delay when changing locations between the location component and the relevent list of action buttons)
 - A dice state that manages dice rolls and results which will be a key component to future mechanics for the game.
+- Crafting and progression based on key circumstances.
+(Player has specific item in inventory)

 ## Development Notes